jdauphant/ansible-role-nginx/README.md

 This role requires Ansible 2.4 or higher and platform requirements are listed in the metadata file.
-(Some older version of the role support Ansible 1.4) For FreeBSD a working pkgng setup is required (see: https://www.freebsd.org/doc/handbook/pkgng-intro.html )
+(Some older version of the role support Ansible 1.4) For FreeBSD a working pkgng setup is required (see: https://www.freebsd.org/doc/handbook/pkgng-intro.html ) Installation of Nginx Amplify agent is only supported on CentOS, RedHat, Amazon, Debian and Ubuntu distributions.

 Install
 -------